ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 : A UTF-8 encoded error message string provided by the application closing the session.
 The message takes up the remainder of the capsule, and its length MUST NOT exceed 1024 bytes.

+Note that the Application Error Code and Application Error Message fields do not mirror the Error Code and Reason Phrase fields in QUIC's CONNECTION_CLOSE frame ({{Section 19.19 of !RFC9000}}) because WebTransport application errors use a subset of the HTTP/3 Error Code space and need to fit within those bounds, see
+{{resetting-data-streams}}.

 An endpoint that sends a WT_CLOSE_SESSION capsule MUST immediately send a FIN on the CONNECT Stream.
 The endpoint MAY also send a STOP_SENDING with error code